langflow-ai/langflow/README.md

 from langflow import load_flow_from_json

 flow = load_flow_from_json("path/to/flow.json")
-# Now you can use it like any chain
+# Now you can use it
 flow("Hey, have you heard of Langflow?")
 ```